 Oh, and you want something cheap too, so if the worst does happen you’re not faced with monthly repayments for a car that’s sat upside down in a ditch.
 Step forward the Subaru Justy 4WD.
 Or more specifically the first generation Justy introduced to the UK in the late 1980s.

 Yes I know it was universally panned when it was new.
 We’ve never really taken to small 4x4s in the UK.
 We prefer our 4x4s to look like 4x4s – it’s all about kerb appeal.
 A raised driving position and a spare wheel on the back would be just the ticket.
 So a small, unfashionable, relatively expensive and anonymous 4×4 from a niche manufacturer was always going to struggle.
-With some weedy engines and, on some models, a CVT gearbox, the Justy 4WD was doomed.
+With some weedy engines and, on some models, a CVT transmission, the Justy 4WD was doomed.

 Which means they’ve become perfect PetrolBlog fodder.
 There happens to be two in PBHQ’s village and I’ve got my eye on both.
 One is white and seems to be used for commuting and taking the dog for a walk.
 I don’t know the colour of the other one as it’s covered in mud, grime and vegetation.
 But they both just keep on going in all weathers and on all surfaces.
 The mud-coloured Justy is often seen loaded from floor to ceiling with kindling, logs and small trees.
 The outside is falling apart, but it has the heart of an ox and will almost certainly outlive the human race.